gvwilson/sensibleadventures/nardica/outline.md

     *   Woken that "night" by shouting in the street
     *   Coup in Rothera: Governor has declared independence, recognized by the Dutch
     *   Soldiers loyal to the Governor tried to arrest Mackles and Johel
-    *   Slack: "I don't know what to do" (his immediate commanding officer is on the Governor's side)
+    *   Honesty: "I don't know what to do" (his immediate commanding officer is on the Governor's side)
     *   Wales to Mackles: "I had a look at the train - it's ready to go"
-    *   They escape to the train and roar out of Newcastle, but Slack and Wales are injured
+    *   They escape to the train and roar out of Newcastle, but Honesty and Wales are injured

 9. By Train
     *   Can't say they raced through the night, since it was always afternoon, but that's what it felt like
     *   Drones chase them; soldier shoots one down, the others back off
     *   Wales: "Doesn't matter: if the Germans are backing him, he'll have sats watching us"
     *   Through the Scrape to the ice (dozens of little nameless rivers on the way)
-    *   Slack weakening despite some tech medicine, but Wales healing unnaturally fast
+    *   Honesty weakening despite some tech medicine, but Wales healing unnaturally fast
         *   Makes Iffy resent Wales
     *   Aunt Naggie tries to comfort Iffy, but throws a curry leaf out the window
     *   Iffy mentions it to Wales - Naggie's spying is revealed